 The reason why I bring him up and what drew me in to his show was his ability to tell stories.
 Let me explain what I mean…

-He would start off and introduce the show and then immediately break into a short story.
-He would build his story up and then he would segue the story into his message.
+Colin would start off and introduce the show and then immediately break into a short story.
+He would build his story up and then he would segue it into his message.
 For example, let’s say he was talking about the New England Patriots…the NFL Football team.
-He’s a big fan of the Patriots and so he’d start off telling the story but the story usually wouldn’t have anything to do with sports, but the story drew you in and then he would transition in to his message.
+Cowherd’s a big fan of the Patriots and so he’d start off telling the story but it usually wouldn’t have anything to do with sports.
+However, his tale story drew you in and then he would transition in to his message.

 What makes this so effective is the the fact that he is telling a story.

 The thing I see in marketing these days is people just trying to jam offers down people’s throats.

 Let me give you two examples….one is a straight pitch and then one with a lead in using a story:

 “Hey!
 You need to buy my super spiffy…make 100 grand a month…push button software.
 It has 18 million features.
 You’ll be uneasy street and in no time you’ll pay off all your debts.
 Clink the link below and let’s get started!”

 “She locked the door and told me never to come back.
 I was stunned.
 I had just filed for bankruptcy and I thought this was it.
 I had nowhere to turn.
 I was broke and days away from living on the street.
 Then one day I met Mr. X and he showed me something that would change my online business forever.”